Advice on Buying an Antique Desk Writing Table or Library Table

-These are just a few pointers to consider when you are starting to look for an antique desk or library or writing table.
-It is not by any means a comprehensive list of areas to consider but it may help get you stated if you are just beginning to look.
+Here are a few pointers to consider when looking for an antique desk or library or writing table.
+It is not by any means a comprehensive list but it may help get you stated if you are unfamiliar with buying antique desks.

 Originality and Authenticity:

-The reproduction furniture market is as popular as ever offering new or recently made furniture which can still command a high price for the workmanship involved.
-However, while these pieces are often well made and serviceable they will not hold their value over time.
-And if you are reading this we assume you are looking for a genuine antique piece of furniture and looking for some advice.
+The reproduction furniture market is as popular as ever offering new or recently made or vintage reproduction antique furniture.
+These pieces can still command a high price for the workmanship involved however they will not hold their value over the longer term.
+If you are reading this we assume you are looking for a genuine antique piece of furniture and looking for some advice.

 Look at the drawers: